Lorentzian Cheeger-Gromov convergence and temporal functions: Convergence of semi-Riemannian manifolds

 (b) Now, modify $\LL^2$ in a small neighborhood $U$ of the point $(0,1)$ to obtain a non-flat metric $g$, and consider the sequence $\{(\R^2, (\phi^k)^*g,0)\}_{k\in\N}$.
 The pullback $(\phi^k)^*g$ translates the region $U$ towards infinity as $k\rightarrow\infty$.
 Thus, for any compact subset $K\subset \R^2$, the metric $(\phi^k)^*g$ is isometric to the flat metric $-2dudv$ on $K$ for sufficiently large $k$, that is, the pointed sequence $\{(\R^2, (\phi^k)^*g,0)\}_{k\in\N}$ converges uniformly on compact subsets to $(\LL^2, 0)$ (see Figure \ref{fig:example_uniqueness}).
 Nonetheless, each $(\phi^k)^*g$ is isometric to $g$ (being $\phi^{-k}$ an isometry which preserves $0$), implying that the sequence admits a second, distinct, non-isometric pointed limit (up to diffemorphisms). } \end{example}

 \begin{example}[\cite{Mounoud2003}] {\em Non-uniqueness of limits may also arise on compact manifolds.
-Indeed, the orbit of almost any flat torus under the action of the diffeomorphism group is dense in the moduli space of flat tori.
-That is, for almost any flat metric $g_0$ on $\R^2 / \Z ^2$, there exists a sequence $\{f_i\}_i$ of diffeomorfisms $f_i \in SL (2, \Z)$ such that the sequence of pull-backs $\{f_i ^* g_0\}_i$ converges to any given flat metric $g_1$ on $\R^2, / \Z^2$; see \cite{Mounoud2003}.
+Indeed, consider the moduli space of flat metrics with volume equal to 1 on a torus, up to isometries.
+The orbit of almost any flat torus under the action of the diffeomorphism group is dense in this moduli space.
+That is, almost any unit volume flat metric $g_0$ on $\R^2 / \Z ^2$ satisfies that, for any other unit volume flat metric $g_1$ on $\R^2 / \Z^2$, there exists a sequence $\{f_i\}_i$ of diffeomorphisms $f_i \in SL (2, \Z)$ such that the sequence of pull-backs $\{f_i ^* g_0\}_i$ Cheeger-Gromov converges to $g_1$, see \cite{Mounoud2003}.
 Notice that non-isometric flat Lorentzian tori may exhibit pathologies (from the Riemannian point of view), such as non-compact isometry groups. } \end{example} This issue will be addressed satisfactorily by using an {\em anchor}, as in Definition \ref{def:anchor}, because the group of linear isometries preserving the anchor is compact.

 {\em 2 Norms and quasi-isometries}.
 In the Riemannian case, the positive-definite structure provides a natural pointwise norm for tensors for each manifold.
 The fact that the metrics are converging permits a comparison of norms with the limit and, then, to obtain quasi-isometries, which are relevant for uniqueness of the limits.
 Moreover, these tools allow for a well-defined injectivity radius, uniform curvature norms and the application of the Arzelá-Ascoli's theorem which are the ingredients for the existence of the limits (see the estimates in Lemma \ref{lemma:uniform_bounds_metrics_derivatives} and the convergence result in Theorem \ref{thm:compactness_theorem_riemann}).